jrbhowells/Lab3-Intensity-transformation/README.md

 where *_k_* is often set to the average intensity level and E determines steepness of the function.
 Note that the

 ```
-clear
+clear all       % clear all variables
+close all       % close all figure windows
-f = imread("assets/bonescan-front.tif");
+f = imread('assets/bonescan-front.tif');
-r = double(f);
+r = double(f);  % uint8 to double conversion
-k = mean2(r);
+k = mean2(r);   % find mean intensity of image
 E = 0.9;
 s = 1 ./ (1.0 + (k ./ (r + eps)) .^ E);
 g = uint8(255*s);
 imshowpair(f, g, "montage")
 ```
+_esp_ is a special Matlab constant which has the smallest value possible for a double precision floating point number on your computer.
+Adding this to _r_ is necessary to avoid division by 0.

 Matlab function *_mean2_* computes the average value of a 2-D matrix.
-Since the equation operates on floating numbers, we need to convert the image intensity, which is of type *_uint8_* to *_data type I_*_double_* and store it in _r_.
-We then compute the contrast stretched image by applying the stretch function and store it in _s_.
+Since the equation operates on floating numbers, we need to convert the image intensity, which is of type _uint8_ to type _double_ and store it in _r_.
+We then compute the contrast stretched image by applying the stretch function element-by-element, and store the result in _s_.

 The intensity values of s are normalized to the range of [0.0 1.0] and is in type _double_.
 Finally we scale this back to the range [0 255] and covert back to _uint8_.

+Discuss the results with your classmates and record your observations in your logbook.

 ## Task 3: Contrast Enhancement using Histogram

 ### PLotting the histogram of an image

-Matlab has a built-in function to compute the histogram of an image and plot it.
+Matlab has a built-in function _imhist_ to compute the histogram of an image and plot it.
 Try this:

 ```
 clear all       % clear all variable in workspace